-- for promoting or organising casino gaming junket activities - for entertainment or sports activities.
-The requirement to withhold from payments made to support staff involved in entertainment activities has been removed where the staff are normally resident in countries that have an international tax agreement with Australia, or - under contract for the construction, installation and upgrading of buildings, plant and fixtures, and for associated activities.
+- for promoting or organising casino gaming junket activities - for entertainment or sports activities (but not payments to staff involved in entertainment activities where the staff are normally resident in countries that have an international tax agreement with Australia), or - under contract for the construction, installation and upgrading of buildings, plant and fixtures, and for associated activities.

 This withholding is not a final tax.
-A credit can be claimed at Tredit for tax withheld - foreign resident withholding in the Calculation statement.
+A credit can be claimed at Credit for tax withheld - foreign resident withholding in the Calculation statement.